What Exactly Are Bridge Loans?

 Not all lenders have set guidelines for minimum FICO scores or debt-to-income ratios for bridge loans.
 Funding is guided by more of a "does it make sense?" underwriting approach.
 The piece of the puzzle that requires guidelines is the long-term financing obtained on the new home.

 Some lenders who make conforming loans exclude the bridge loan payment for qualifying purposes.
-The borrower is qualified to buy the move-up home by adding together the existing mortgage payment, if any, on her existing home to the new mortgage payment on the move-up home.
+The borrower is qualified to buy the move-up home by adding together the existing mortgage payment, if any, on their existing home to the new mortgage payment on the move-up home.

-Many lenders qualify the buyer on two payments are because most buyers have existing first mortgages on their present homes.
-The buyer will likely close on the move-up home purchase before selling an existing residence so the buyer will own two homes for a hopefully short-term period.
+Many lenders qualify the buyer on two payments because most buyers have existing first mortgages on their present homes.
+The buyer will likely close on the move-up home purchase before selling an existing residence, so the buyer will own two homes, but hopefully only for a short time.

 Lenders have more leeway to accept a higher debt-to-income ratio if the new home mortgage is a conforming loan.
 They can run the mortgage loan through an automated underwriting program.
-But most lenders will restrict the home buyer to a 50 percent debt-to-income ratio if the new home mortgage is a jumbo loan.
+However, most lenders will restrict the home buyer to a 50% debt-to-income ratio if the new home mortgage is a jumbo loan.

 Average Fees for Bridge Loans

-Rates will vary among lenders and location, and interest rates can fluctuate.
-For example, a bridge loan might carry no payments for the first four months but interest will accrue and come due when the loan is paid upon sale of the property.
-There are also varying rates on different types of fees.
+Rates will vary among lenders and locations, and interest rates can fluctuate.
+For example, a bridge loan might carry no payments for the first four months, but interest will accrue and come due when the loan is paid upon sale of the property.
+There are also varying rates for different types of fees.